MattiaFerrari/dncs_lab/README.md

 - Renamed the link between all devices
 - Assigned to each devices one's file .sh
 ### router-1
-I modified `router.sh` in this way:
+First of all I modified the name of `router.sh` in `router-1.sh.   `
-First of all I connected the `router-1` to the `switch` with this line:
+Then I connect the `router-1` to the `switch` with this line:
 ```
 ip link set dev eth1 up
 ```
-then I created the VLAN's (dividendo) the port eth1 in eth1.1 and eth1.2
+I create the VLAN's (dividendo) the port eth1 in eth1.1 and eth1.2
 ```
 ip link add link eth1 name eth1.1 type vlan id 1
 ip link add link eth1 name eth1.2 type vlan id 2
 ```
-at the end I added the adress at the two virtual port and switch them on
+I add the address at the two virtual port and switch them on

 ```
 ip add add 163.10.0.254/24 dev eth1.1